ecmel/refable/README.md

 ## Values

-Controllers are created for elements when inserted into DOM and deleted when removed so all state should be kept in values.
+Controllers are created for elements when inserted into DOM and deleted when removed so all long lived state should be kept in values.

 ```html
 <div data-controller="search" data-some-value="1"></div>